Hilbert70/KiteReel/README.md

 # Program

-TODO list
+**WONT DO**

+There wont be any wifi, in AP mode the esp32-c3 becomes quite hot and it is on the bottom of the nice to have list.

+**TODO**

  - [x] IGB4 driver
  - [x] i2c display SSD1306
  - [x] rotary switch
  - [x] make rotary and display work with the motor, needed for testing current and voltage late
  - [x] BUG: pressing the button does not stop the motor
  - [x] voltage/current measurement
- - [x] wifi, also AP mode
- - [ ] create some pages to setup the thing
- - [ ] make OTA working
  - [ ] make it all work together